RussianHamster6/ServelecQuizLambda/README.md

 I will insert a code snippet below of my example code.
 Hope this works for you all :D

 ![alt text](https://github.com/RussianHamster6/ServelecQuizLambda/blob/master/images/example.PNG)

+This was created using Amazon web servers using a REST API gateway, AWS lambdas and DynamoDB.

+The lambdas are referenced through the API gateway.
+They then interface with the Dynamo DB to get or post data from or onto the dynamoDB table.

+The lambdas will interface with both the quiz frontend and the leaderboard frontend.